Birthday: September 5, 1929 (Virgo)

 Following the super success and overwhelming response of his debut album, Bob Newhart, in a matter of days, released his second album, which was a follow up of Button-Down, titled, ‘The Button-Down Mind Strikes Back’.
 This album too met with an excellent response.

-After the end of the ‘The Bob Newhart Show’, he took a hiatus from television.
+After the end of ‘The Bob Newhart Show’, he took a hiatus from television.
 His sabbatical ended four years later in 1982, when he was featured in a new sitcom on CBS titled, ‘Newhart’.
 In it, he played the character of Vermont innkeeper Dick Loudon.

 His ‘The Bob Newhart Show’ aired in 1971, on CBS as a sitcom was a major hit.
 It ran for six seasons, airing 142 episodes.
-The show ranked in Top 20 during its first three seasons, garnering two Emmy nominations and one Golden Globe nomination for him in the category of ‘Best TV Actor- Musical/ Comedy’.
-In 2007, the TIME magazine placed the show in its list of ‘100 Best TV Shows of All-TIME’.
+The show ranked in the Top 20 during its first three seasons, garnering two Emmy nominations and one Golden Globe nomination for him in the category of ‘Best TV Actor- Musical/ Comedy’.
+In 2007, TIME magazine placed the show in its list of ‘100 Best TV Shows of All-TIME’.

 Bob Newhart received the Peabody Award for the NBC variety show, ‘The Bob Newhart Show’.